Welcome to our guide to philodendron cream splash care…

 50-60% is optimum, so giving them a bit more humidity than the normal home level is best.
 However they will do ok in lower humidity areas.

-18°C-27°C (64-81°F) is the best range for them, so they’ll be at home in your home!
+18°C-27°C (64-81°F) is the best range for them in the daytime, so they’ll be at home in your home!
 Watch out for cold and draughts in the winter though, down to below 10°C (50°F) can be a problem for them.

 Propagating Philodendron Cream Splash